shancarter/ucb-dataviz-fall-2013/classes/charts-intro/index.md

   <img src="sorted-bars.png">

-8.
-  <p>As a last step, we'll add a class that highlights ESPN.
+8. As a last step, we'll add a class that highlights ESPN.
 This says, "If the network is ESPN, class it g-ESPN.
 Otherwise do nothing."

 <pre><code class="language-javascript">var bar = svg.selectAll(".bar")
 .data(prices)